US Dollar Index®, What It Is, and Its History

 2017: Europe's economy improved, strengthening the euro.
 Hedge funds began shorting the dollar.
 The Fed raised rates on March 15, June 14, and December 13.
 On July 20, the European Central Bank signaled it might end QE in the fall.
 The dollar fell to 91.35, its low for that year, on September 8, 2017.
 It ended the year at 92.12.

 2018: Early in the year, the dollar continued its decline.
-DXY fell to 88.59 on February 15.
-It had fallen 14 percent since its 2016 high.
+On February 15, the DXY fell to its low for the year of 88.59.
+That's down 14 percent from its 2016 high.
 Investors were paring back their dollar investments as Europe's economy continued to strengthen.
 But then the U.S. economy improved while others' faltered.
-By August 10, the dollar index hit a one-year high of 96.27.
+On November 12, the dollar index hit it 2018 high of 97.54.
+It ended the year at 96.17.

 |Year (last business day)||DXY Close||Factors Driving Dollar's Value|